 What about ferries within Europe, for example to Greece?

 An Interrail global pass also gives free travel on Superfast Ferries, Minoan Lines & Blue Star Ferries between Italy (Bari, Brindisi, Ancona or Trieste) and Greece (Corfu, Igoumenitsa or Patras for the train to Athens).
-A few euros for port taxes needs to be paid, and cabin berths are extra.
-Superfast and some other ferry operators charge a small summer supplement (about €10 or so), you pay at the port.
+Port taxes & a fuel surcharge need to be paid, and cabin berths are extra, so think of it as a reduction, not free travel.
+Superfast and some other ferry operators charge a small summer supplement, you pay at the port.
 An Interrail pass also gives a significant discount (usually in the region of 30%-50%) on normal fares for some other shipping operators - for example, Silja Line (Stockholm-Helsinki or Stockholm-Turku.
-There is no longer any Interrail discount on Trasmediterranea (Barcelona to Ibiza, Majorca & Minorca and Algeciras to Tangier).

 When must you make reservations?